Overview of Chainguard Custom Assembly

 About Custom Assembly

-When you enable the Custom Assembly tool for your organization, you must select at least one of Chainguard’s application images to serve as the source for your customized container image.
-For example, if you want to build a custom base for a Python application, you would likely elect to use the Python Chainguard Container as the source for your customized image.
+In order to use the Custom Assembly tool, you will need to choose an appropriate source image from your organization’s collection of Production Chainguard Containers to serve as the base for your customized container image.
+Say, for example, you want to build a custom base for a Python application.
+In this case, you would likely choose to use the Python Chainguard Container as the source for your customized image.

 After selecting the packages for your customized container image, Chainguard will kick off a build on Chainguard’s infrastructure.
 Once a customized image is built successfully, Chainguard will take care of its maintenance and rebuild it as necessary, such as when any of the packages in the image are updated.